olayinkashittu/it-troubleshooting-guides/README.md

 1. Download or clone the repository
 2. Open `index.html` in your browser

-## Future Improvements
+## Improvements

-- Add dark mode
+- Dark mode
-- Add search functionality
+- Search functionality
 - Include more troubleshooting categories
-- Add screenshots and diagrams

 ## Author